willy-wagtail/mewtwo/src/app/shared/simple-table/README.md

 To do:

-- Make the Edit column configurable using a column definition object.
 - Add option to make table header sticky
 - Add option to sort a column
 - Add option to add checkboxes